Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Clustering setup

 \subsection{Hierarchical clustering}

+The distance function and the coordinates are used to compute the distance or dissimilarity matrix.
+For $K$ models that are compared based on their predictions $X_{ki},~k=1,\cdots K$ with distance metric $m$, this is the $K\times K$ matrix $d_m(k,l),~k,l=1,\cdots K$.
+With this information we can now use hierarchical clustering to group the models.

 Hierarchical clustering starts by considering all data points as separate clusters and each step of the algorithm combines the two clusters that are most similar to each other.
 The process continues until all points are combined into a single cluster.
 In an ideal situation, the solution to the clustering problem consists of finding a number of clusters that ensures all points within a given cluster are similar to each other whereas points belonging to different clusters are not.

-Different metrics have been developed to identify the best solution in this setting.
-In practice (and in the applications studied here) there may not be a clearcut clustering solution.
+Different metrics have been developed to identify the best solution in terms of the number of clusters.
+In practice (and in the applications studied here) there may not be a clearcut grouping of points.
 This is especially true for data points that follow a continuous distribution with no discernible gaps between different clusters.
 However, even in such cases clustering can be useful and distill information as seen in our examples below.
+Section~\ref{s:stop} describes how we can pick a meaningful number of clusters in our setting.